Newsletters/Reports

 Nightjar surveys

-We conduct nightjar surveys as part of the Nightjar Survey Network.
+We conducted nightjar surveys as part of the Nightjar Survey Network.
 Nightjars, or goatsuckers, are the most enigmatic group of birds in North America.
 Very little is known about the basic aspects of their biology, habitat use, and population status due to their cryptically nocturnal lifestyle.
 In recent years, conservationists andthe general public have come to share a general sense that populations of Nightjars are dramatically declining.
 However, there were no standardized data available to help describe these changes or to help with reversing population losses.
 This survey program was created to gain a better understanding on population status by implementing a standardized approach across the nation that will help determine the magnitude and scale of population changes so a course for conservation may be plotted.
 The Nightjar Survey Network relies entirely on volunteer participation.
 NS means that a site was not surveyed in that year.

 Common Nighthawk: